kesteckb/COMSM-SEGP/BackgroundAndMotivation/README.md

 -	All children and young adults consume over double their allowance
 -	Adults consume less excess sugar than other age groups but still a significant amount more than their recommended daily allowance

 Additional data from the NDNS shows that sugar consumption has decreased over time, roughly by 14.4% for 11 – 18 year olds and 7.6% for 19 – 64 year olds between 2008 and 2016.
 At this rate, however, it would take over fifty years for actual consumption levels to match those recommended by the NHS.
-Given the adverse health effects of excess sugar consumption, this is a serious issue and accelerating the decrease in sugar intake would be greatly beneficial for the health of the population.
+Given the adverse health effects of excess sugar consumption, it is a serious issue, and accelerating the decrease in sugar intake would be greatly beneficial for the health of the population.

 ### 2.2 Identifying the cause: academic research

-To address this issue, it is crucial to understand why people are consuming excessive amounts of sugar in the first place.
-[3] highlights that the main sources of sugar in peoples diets are from processed foods such as cereals, confectionary, and non-alcoholic drinks.
-This is partly because there is a lack of awareness surrounding the sugar content of these foods.
-Consider [4]:

--	The authors conduct a survey of over 2000 adults, in which participants are shown images of non-alcoholic drinks and asked to estimate the amount of sugar contained in them
--	Both fruit juices and carbonated drinks contain roughly 26g/250ml of sugar
+Understanding why people consume excessive amounts of sugar is crucial for addressing this behaviour.
+The main sources of sugar in people's diets are processed foods, such as cereals, confectionary, and non-alcoholic drinks [3].
+A lack of awareness surrounding the sugar content of these foods could lead to unintended sugar consumption.
+In one study [4] surveying over 2000 adults, participants are shown images of non-alcoholoic drinks and asked to estimate their sugar content.
+Juice and carbonated drinks contain similar amounts of sugar (approximately 26g/250ml), but particpants misjudge the content in each:

--	Participants underestimate the sugar content of fruit juices by 48%
+-	They underestimate the sugar content of fruit juices by 48%
--	Participants overestimate the sugar content carbonated drinks by 12%
+-	They overestimate the sugar content carbonated drinks by 12%

-Most participants are not aware that both drinks contain similar levels of sugar, and they perceive the juice be a healthier alternative.
-If people were properly informed about the sugar content of soft drinks and other processed foods, they would likely make healthier choices in the real world when deciding what to consume.
-So how can we raise awareness about excess sugar consumption and educate people on the quantities of sugar in foods?
+Most participants are not aware that both drinks contain similar levels of sugar, and they perceive juice as a healthier alternative.

+If people were aware of the sugar content of soft drinks and other processed foods, they could make informed, healthier choices when deciding what to consume.
+To address this problem, we seek to raise awareness about excess sugar consumption by educating people on the sugar content of food.

 ### 2.3 Tackling the problem: industry review